ebarnett2/batotp/README.md

 Please cite this article when referring to the algorithm.

 The source code is divided into two main subprojects:
-- batotp: a static library that contains all of the functions used in the BA algorithm
+- batotp: a library that contains all of the functions used in the BA algorithm
 - test: builds the execuatble batest, which depends on the batotp library. batest executes the main steps needed for a typical time-optimal trajectory planning problem: read in input data; interpolate input data; perform time optimization; interpolate output data; write output data.

 Many configuration parameters can be set by using the input/config.dat file.
 Additional customization can be accomplished by modifying the batest subproject (test/main.cpp).
 For example, output data files are not needed for all applications.
-Finally, the BA algorithm can be readily integrated into other projects by linking the batotp static library.
+Finally, the BA algorithm can be readily integrated into other projects by linking the batotp library.

 2. License --------------------------------------------------

 The source code for BA is subject to the terms of the Berkeley Software Distribution (BSD) 3-clause license.
-A copy of the BSD license is constined in the file COPYING.BSD.
+A copy of the BSD license is contained in the LICENSE file.
 If a copy of the BSD license was not distributed with this file, you can obtain one at https://opensource.org/licenses/BSD-3-Clause.

 3. Compiling BA --------------------------------------------------